‘Bold And The Beautiful’ Spoilers: Ridge’s Master Plan To Seduce Sheila & Save Eric’s Marriage To Quinn

 — Bold & The Beautiful (@BandB_CBS) August 15, 2017

 Some Bold and the Beautiful spoilers also indicate that Sheila could be plotting to kill Quinn.
 Ridge could attempt to save Quinn’s life and even take a bullet for her.
 This would result in Eric’s forgiveness and him welcoming Ridge back into the fold.
-Of course, this could also result in the fact that Quinn could also fall Ridge again or she may just enjoy her marriage to Eric.
+Of course, this could also result in the fact that Quinn could also fall Ridge again, or she may just enjoy her marriage to Eric.
 What do you think the chances are that history repeats itself and Ridge falls for Sheila herself?

 [Featured Image by Alberto E. Rodriguez/Getty Images]